liampshaw/CoV-homoplasy-filtering/README.md

 As the script was developed with a specific analysis in mind (n=7666 assemblies downloaded from GISAID as of April 19 2020), it will **almost certainly break** on new data.
 We adapted it for our secondary publication.
 Please use with caution if this is your intention.

-**A note on filtering thresholds.** There are several filtering thresholds used (see Manuscript1 for more discussion).
+**A note on filtering thresholds.** There are several filtering thresholds used.
+These values and notes below apply to the analyses in Manuscript1.
+The method was refined slightly for later analyses (see discussion in methods of Manuscript2)

 * Number of isolates with homoplasy.
 **Default: >8**